C--: Implementations

 The specification page of C-- lists a few implementations of C--.
 The "most actively developed" compiler, Quick C--, was abandoned in 2013.

 Haskell

 Some developers of C--, including Simon Peyton Jones, João Dias, and Norman Ramsey, work or have worked on GHC, whose development has led to extensions in the C-- language, forming the Cmm dialect which uses the C preprocessor for ergonomics.

 GHC backends are responsible for further transforming C-- into executable code, via LLVM IR, slow C, or directly through the built-in native backend.
 Despite the original intention, GHC does perform many of its generic optimizations on C--.
 As with other compiler IRs, the C-- representation can be dumped for debugging.
 Target-specific optimizations are performed later by the backend.

+Processing systems

+As of 2018, most processing systems are not maintained, nor is their source code released.